conorr/conorr.github.io/_posts/2025-11-13-a-journey-into-json-rpc.md

 But how do we actually get the message to that other process?

-# Not a wire protocol
+# Not a transport protocol

-An interesting nuance with JSON-RPC is that it is not itself a wire protocol.
+An interesting thing about JSON-RPC is that it is not itself a transport protocol.
 It's only a message protocol, so it does not define or even care how messages are transported.
-(To confuse things a bit, other RPC protocols like gRPC are both message and wire protocols!)

 In the weather data server example above, we could deliver the message using HTTP.
 We'd just build an endpoint `/rpc` that knows how to handle JSON-RPC messages: